PhilaMaster/ruggine/README.md

 The following features are available:

-### Registration and Login
+### Login
-- Register a new account or log in to an existing one
+- Log in to an existing one (registration form in flutter is to be implemented)
+   - you are provided with two test account admin:admin, admin2:admin
+   - otherwise you can register a new user using the api, submitting a POST request through postman at baseUrl/auth/register
 - Authentication is handled via JWT tokens

 ### Private Messages